VicRoads – Asset Inventory Survey

 A two-person vehicle-based team was used for safety reasons, the roads were driven at, or close to, the relevant speed limit.
-On dual carriageway roads we drove each carriageway, to capture spatially referenced imagery in both directions.
+On dual carriageway roads we drove each carriageway, to collect spatially referenced imagery in both directions.

-The vehicle mounted mobile mapping system comprises a 360˚ camera, and 8.9-megapixel high resolution, high sensitivity cameras, coupled with the Applanix POS-LV high accuracy positioning and orientation system comprising 2x GNSS (GPS) linked to an inertial measurement unit (IMU) to ensure accurate location at all times.
+The vehicle mounted mobile mapping system comprises a 360˚ camera, and 8.9-megapixel high-resolution, high sensitivity cameras, coupled with the Applanix POS-LV high accuracy positioning and orientation system comprising 2x GNSS (GPS) linked to an inertial measurement unit (IMU) to ensure accurate location at all times.

 RapidMap processed the imagery against the GNSS/IMU data so the imagery was fully geo-referenced and optimised for accuracy.

-As a desktop exercise, RapidMap reviewed the geo-referenced 360˚ imagery in our software to locate any assets which were not previously digitised, capture any required measurements and populate detailed asset attributes in the office.
+As a desktop exercise, RapidMap reviewed the geo-referenced 360˚ imagery in our software to locate any assets which were not previously digitised, collect any required measurements and populate detailed asset attributes in the office.

 On completion of work areas, a series of logical checks were carried out on the data sets.
 The data was closely scrutinised to ensure that all roads were completed.